End of employment or temporary absence

 In other situations, check your insurance contract to find out whether you remain insured under your private plan.
 This is necessary in the following situations:

 - Unpaid leave

 If your private insurance is maintained during your absence, you have to remain insured by your private plan and pay the premiums.

 If your private insurance is not maintained, your insurance ends.
 You must then check whether you qualify for a private plan in another way.
 If you do not have access to a private plan, you will have to register with the public plan.
-To find out more, refer to the webpage Eligibility for prescription drug insurance.
+To find out more, refer to the webpage Know the eligibility conditions for the public plan.

 Changing insurers in the course of the year

 Will you be changing insurers in the course of the year?
 In this case, you have to avoid overpaying the maximum annual contribution for the purchase of your covered drugs.

 Your former insurer must send you a statement of your contributions for the current year.
 In turn, you will have to send this document to your new insurer so that it will keep track of your maximum contribution.
 To find out more about the annual maximum amount payable and the contribution itself, refer to the webpages Rates in effect and Amount to pay for prescription drugs.

 Sample document for the statement of your contributions

 You can use our form Statement of Contributions if you change from a private plan to the public plan.